timdeschryver/timdeschryver.dev/blog/secure-your-yarp-bff-with-cookie-based-authentication/index.md

 ---
 title: Secure your Yarp BFF with cookie-based authentication
 slug: secure-your-yarp-bff-with-cookie-based-authentication
-description: Learn how to implement secure cookie-based authentication in a YARP (Yet Another Reverse Proxy) Backend for Frontend (BFF) architecture.
+description: Learn how to implement a secure cookie-based authentication in a YARP (Yet Another Reverse Proxy) Project that acts as the Backend for Frontend (BFF) architecture within a .NET Aspire solution.
 We also cover why we should prefer cookies over tokens for authentication (spoiler, it's security related).
 date: 2025-09-11
-tags: .NET, YARP, BFF, Security
+tags: .NET, YARP, BFF, Security, Aspire
 ---

 The first step towards building a secure system is a good authentication mechanism.